A Food Historian, Peggy Lutz, B.A., M.A.

-The winter of 1980-81 marked a delightful period for my soul: I lived in the glorious city of Tokyo, Japan!
+The winter of 1980-81 marked a delightful period for me, for I lived in Tokyo, Japan!
 Sudden illness brought me back to the United States.
-My heart’s cry for many years was to go back to the Orient.
-I sought the manifestation of this dream for a long time, to no avail (yet).
+My heart’s cry, for many years, was to go back to the Orient; I sought the manifestation of this dream for a long time, to no avail (yet).

-Portland expanded my work greatly!
-1991 saw me finish my Master’s degree in Pacific Northwest history, specializing in food history.
-I was now prepared as an expert in my native foods.
+Portland expanded my calling greatly!
+1991 marked the finish of my Master’s degree in Pacific Northwest history, specializing in food history; I was now prepared as an expert in my native foods.
 Both local and out-of-state events have utilized my knowledge of period American cuisine, as well as that of other cultures from different times.

-I have fond memories of great joy in my work.
-Some of the highlights are: an international conference of the American Society of Mechanical Engineers, a fundraiser for the Southern Oregon Historical Society, and a meal teaching the docents at the Oregon History Center.
-These all featured the history of the Oregon Trail.
-Another gratifying celebration was a journey through the developing stages of the Portland Rose Festival for visiting dignitaries.
-This enthralling account begins in the year 1888.
+I have fond memories of great joy found in my business.
+Some of the highlights are an international conference of the American Society of Mechanical Engineers, a fundraiser for the Southern Oregon Historical Society, and a meal teaching the docents at the Oregon History Center-all featuring the history of the Oregon Trail.
+There also was a journey through the developing stages, beginning in 1888, of the Portland Rose Festival, for visiting dignitaries.

 I have come full circle after decades of delighting in food here in my native home.
-Now I want to reach the world with my gift through thoughts on cooking, eating, and entertaining.
-I will use ailments of the past as well as exciting, nourishing, new creations.
+Now I want to reach abroad with my gift through thoughts on cooking, eating, and entertaining; I will use ailments of the past, as well as exciting, nourishing, new combinations.
 My passion is to bring vibrant heath and joy to all who will come to partake in this bread of life with me.
-It is my pleasure to invite you to enjoy vital journeys, as I share this gift which God started in me before time began.
+It is my pleasure to invite you to enjoy this vital journey with me.